keeshux/bitcoinspv/README.md

-# WaSPV
+# BitcoinSPV

-WaSPV (read *wasvee*) is a native Bitcoin SPV ([Simplified Payment Verification](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients)) client library for iOS written in Objective-C. It conveniently supports Bloom filters ([BIP37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki)) and hierarchical deterministic wallets ([BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).
+BitcoinSPV is a native Bitcoin SPV ([Simplified Payment Verification](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients)) client library for iOS written in Objective-C. It conveniently supports Bloom filters ([BIP37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki)) and hierarchical deterministic wallets ([BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).

-WaSPV is still experimental and __you DO NOT want to use it in production environments today__.
+BitcoinSPV is still experimental and __you DO NOT want to use it in production environments today__.

 ## Contacts